soumyadipdas37/finescoop.github.io/source/_posts/moment_man_039in_patriot_prayer_hat039_is_shot_dead_in_portland_amid_clashes_with_blm_and_trump_fans.md

-Bystander films man attempting to rape woman on subway platform Shocking moment Russian Su-27 crosses in front of US B-52 Russian war planes get unnervingly close to American B-52 Black Panther star Chadwick Boseman dies after battle with cancer Trump caravan trucks drive through protesters in Portland &#039;Illegal rave&#039; in Banwen South Wales sees crowds dancing in field Windsurfer rescued after telescope user spotted him in difficulty Private bullet plane revealed Otto Aviation Group LLC French director colourises footage of a Victorian seaside Boris Johnson and Dr Jenny Harries host back to school Q&amp;A Hordes of Trump fans drive into Portland and face off with BLM Cop KICKS man in the BACK as he stands with his hands on his head Counter-protesters and Black Lives Matter supporters confronted the Trump supporters in downtown Portland Black Lives Matter activists showed their displeasure as the convoy wove its way towards downtown Portland Black Lives Matter activists confronted the pro-Trump demonstrators in Clackamas on Saturday Fans of the president in their red MAGA hat held up a sign reading &#039;All Lives Matter&#039;, taunting the BLM crowd The convoy set off, with&nbsp;Clackamas County Sheriff&#039;s Office vehicles blocking intersections around the Town Center mall to allow the parade of vehicles to pass through.
+Bystander films man attempting to rape woman on subway platform Shocking moment Russian Su-27 crosses in front of US B-52 Russian war planes get unnervingly close to American B-52 &#039;Illegal rave&#039; in Banwen South Wales sees crowds dancing in field Black Panther star Chadwick Boseman dies after battle with cancer Trump caravan trucks drive through protesters in Portland MAGA caravan sprays &#039;ball bearings&#039; at BLM protesters in Portland Impressive duck flies 60mph on the motorway with traffic Private bullet plane revealed: Otto Aviation Group LLC Windsurfer rescued after telescope user spotted him in difficulty French director colourises footage of a Victorian seaside Musk&#039;s Neuralink venture unveils pig with computer chip in brain Counter-protesters and Black Lives Matter supporters confronted the Trump supporters in downtown Portland Black Lives Matter activists showed their displeasure as the convoy wove its way towards downtown Portland Black Lives Matter activists confronted the pro-Trump demonstrators in Clackamas on Saturday Fans of the president in their red MAGA hat held up a sign reading: &#039;All Lives Matter&#039;, taunting the BLM crowd The convoy set off, with&nbsp;Clackamas County Sheriff&#039;s Office vehicles blocking intersections around the Town Center mall to allow the parade of vehicles to pass through.
 A heavy presence of Oregon state troopers was seen along Highway 224, the pro-Trump caravan&#039;s primary route to Portland.
 The caravan was intended to avoid downtown, but as night fell many of the cars strayed from the intended route and headed into the city center.